alexholmes/blog/_posts/2014-02-09-flume-and-hadoop-2.2.markdown

     $ mv ${flume_bin}/lib/{protobuf-java-2.4.1.jar,guava-10.0.1.jar} ~/

 Now if you restart your Flume agent you'll be able to target HDFS as a sink with Hadoop 2.2.
 Great success!

+Flume's next release will [move to protobuf 2.5](https://issues.apache.org/jira/browse/FLUME-2172) so this problem should magically disappear in due course.